hkjels/.dotfiles/Readme.md

 to override all of the preferences from local dotfiles, so that you don't have to put task-specific preferences along with this set of defaults.
-If you find any of the defaults really annoying or that something is missing of the bat, let me know with a pull-request or issue.
+If you find any of the defaults really annoying or that something is missing of the bat, let me know with an issue; or even better, a pull request.

 ### Requirements